therob3000/comicpress-manager/readme.txt

       * NOTE: This check is done by examining the name of the theme as defined in style.css.
 If you want this non-fatal check to succeed, leave the term "ComicPress" in the theme title.
     * You have comics in your comics folder (if there aren't any, it could be a sign of other problems)
   * You can also disable these checks once you know your configuration is correct, to improve performance
+  * Additionally, you can see a table that shows what posts have comics, what comics have posts, and which of each have thumbnails.
 * Preview the comic that will go live with your comic post
   * Save a trip to your blog and see what comic will be going live with your post straight from the Write Post screen.
 You are also informed if thumbnails exist for this comic.
 * Create any missing posts for comics that have been uploaded to your comics folder